198d/cv/index.rst

   alerting (*Sensu*, *Graphite*, *Grafana*), and security and compliance.
 * Consult with teams in engineering and other technical parts of the organization about infrastructure design and implementation.
-* Lead implementation of an internet-facing, authenticated reverse proxy (*nginx*, *OpenResty*, *OpenIDC*) for exposing applications with no built-in authentication mechanism (primarily operational dashboards) that improves their accessibility (no VPN) and auditability (augmented access logs).
+* Led implementation of an internet-facing, authenticated reverse proxy (*nginx*, *OpenResty*, *OpenIDC*) for exposing applications with no built-in authentication mechanism (primarily operational dashboards) that improves their accessibility (no VPN) and auditability (augmented access logs).
-* Lead implementation of prototype for platform to host *Shiny* (*R*) applications using *Docker*, *Amazon ECS* and *OpenResty*.
+* Led implementation of prototype for platform to host *Shiny* (*R*) applications using *Docker*, *Amazon ECS* and *OpenResty*.

 So1